 In two trials, psoriatic arthritis patients receiving adalimumab 40 mg every other week achieved an ACR 20 at a higher rate compared to placebo.
-Thirty-nine percent of patients in the active treatment group compared to 16% in the placebo group achieved this endpoint by week 12 (P=0.012) in a trial by Genovese et al (N=100), while 58 and 14% of patients, respectively, achieved this endpoint in a second trial (P<0.001).
-61,62 Adalimumab use was associated with an improvement in structural damage, as measured by the Modified Total Sharp Score (mTSS), compared to those receiving placebo (-0.2 vs 1.0; P<0.001).
-62 In a 12-week trial in adult patients with psoriatic arthritis despite NSAID therapy, 87% of etanercept treated patients met psoriatic arthritis response criteria, compared to 23% of those on placebo (P<0.0001).
-A PASI 75 improvement and ACR 20 response was detected in 26 and 73% of etanercepttreated patients compared to 0 (P=0.0154) and 13% (P<0.0001) of placebo-treated patients.
-63 In a second trial, the mean annualized rate of change in the mTSS with etanercept was -0.03 unit, compared to 1.00 unit with placebo (P<0.0001).
+Thirty-nine percent of patients in the active treatment group compared to 16% in the placebo group achieved this endpoint by week 12 (P=0.012) in a trial by Genovese et al (N=100), while 58 and 14% of patients, respectively, achieved this endpoint in a second trial (P<0.001).^{66,67} Adalimumab use was associated with an improvement in structural damage, as measured by the Modified Total Sharp Score (mTSS), compared to those receiving placebo (-0.2 vs 1.0; P<0.001).67 The FDA-approval of certolizumab for psoriatic arthritis was based on the results of a randomized, double-blind, placebo-controlled trial (RAPID-PsA) in adult patients with active psoriatic arthritis despite DMARD therapy.
+A greater proportion of patients treated with certolizumab 200 mg every two weeks (58.0%) and certolizumab 400 mg every four weeks (51.9%) achieved an ACR 20 response at week 12 compared to placebo (24.3%; P<0.001 for both comparisons).^{68,69} In a 12-week trial in adult patients with psoriatic arthritis despite NSAID therapy, 87% of etanercept treated patients met psoriatic arthritis response criteria, compared to 23% of those on placebo (P<0.0001).
+A PASI 75 improvement and ACR 20 response was detected in 26 and 73% of etanercept-treated patients compared to 0 (P=0.0154) and 13% (P<0.0001) of placebo-treated patients.70 In a second trial, the mean annualized rate of change in the mTSS with etanercept was -0.03 unit, compared to 1.00 unit with placebo (P<0.0001).
 At 24 weeks, 23% of etanercept patients eligible for psoriasis evaluation achieved at least a PASI 75, compared to 3% of placebo patients (P=0.001).
-Furthermore, health assessment questionnaire scores were significantly improved with etanercept (54%) over placebo (6%: P<0.0001).
-Injection site reaction occurred at a greater rate with etanercept than placebo (36 vs 9%; P<0.001).64 The FDA-approval of golimumab for psoriatic arthritis was based on a multicenter, randomized, double-blind, placebo-controlled trial in adult patients with moderate to severely active psoriatic arthritis despite NSAID or DMARD therapy (N=405).
+Furthermore, health assessment questionnaire scores were significantly improved with etanercept (54%) over placebo (6%; P<0.0001).
+Injection site reaction occurred at a greater rate with etanercept than placebo (36 vs 9%; P<0.001).71 The FDA-approval of subcutaneous formulation of golimumab for psoriatic arthritis was based on a multicenter, randomized, double-blind, placebo-controlled trial in adult patients with moderate to severely active psoriatic arthritis despite NSAID or DMARD therapy (N=405).
 Golimumab with or without MTX compared to placebo with or without MTX, resulted in significant improvement in signs and symptoms as demonstrated by the percentage of patients achieving a ACR 20 response at week 14.
-The ACR responses observed in the golimumab-treated groups were similar in patients receiving and not receiving concomitant MTX therapy.
-62 In a trial by Antoni et al, more infliximab treated patients achieved ACR 20 at weeks 12 and 24 compared to placebo treated patients (P<0.001).66
+The ACR responses observed in the golimumab-treated groups were similar in patients receiving and not receiving concomitant MTX therapy.72 In a trial by Antoni et al, more infliximab treated patients achieved ACR 20 at weeks 12 and 24 compared to placebo treated patients (P<0.001).73 The FDA-approval of ustekinumab for psoriatic arthritis was based on the results of two randomized, double-blind, placebo-controlled trials in adult patients with active psoriatic arthritis despite NSAID or DMARD therapy (PSUMMIT 1 and PSUMMIT 2).
+In the PSUMMIT 1 (N=615), a greater proportion of patients treated with ustekinumab 45 mg or 90 mg alone or in combination with MTX achieved ACR 20 response at week 24 compared to placebo (42.4% and 49.5% vs 22.8%; P<0.0001 for both comparisons); responses were maintained at week 52.
+The results of the PSUMMIT 2 trial (N=315) have not yet been published.75